Power Book II: Ghost

 Power Book II: Ghost, or simply Ghost is an American crime drama television series created by Courtney A. Kemp, that aired from September 6, 2020, to October 4, 2024 on Starz.
 The series is both a direct sequel and spin-off to Power.

 In December 2021, the series was renewed for a third season which premiered on March 17, 2023.
 In January 2023, ahead of the third season premiere, the series was renewed for a fourth season.
-On March 14, 2024, it was announced that the fourth season will be the series' final season and is split into two parts; part one premiered on June 7, and part two premiered on September 6.
+On March 14, 2024, it was announced that the fourth season would be the series' final season and is split into two parts; part one premiered on June 7, and part two premiered on September 6.

 Premise

 Ghost is the immediate fallout of the original series, and follows Tariq St. Patrick navigating his new life, in which his desire to shed his father's legacy comes up against the mounting pressure to save his family.
 Along the way, Tariq gets entangled in the affairs of the cutthroat Tejada family, adding further complications as he tries to balance his drug operations with his education, love life, family affairs, scrutiny from local and federal law enforcement.